 Seiler holds a Bachelor of Science degree in biology (pre-med) from the University of Scranton where he played soccer for the nationally ranked Royals.
 Paul and his wife, Wendi live in Cary, North Carolina, with their son, Braden, and daughter, Abigail.

-Brittany Allen started her role of Assistant Director, Marketing in November 2017.
+Brittany Allen started her role of Assistant Director, Marketing in November 2017 and was promoted to Director of Marketing in August of 2019.
 Her responsibilities include managing the USA Baseball Golden Spikes Award voting and selection processes, as well as the trophy presentation event and managing the Tournament of Stars Host Family Program.

 Allen previously worked with the University of North Carolina Athletics department as a Sports Marketing and Kid's Club intern and as a Marketing intern for the university's baseball team.